PhilipMcGaw/ROV---HiL-and-SiL/ROS Course Material Notes/01_VMware_fusion.md

 edit .zshrc and change ZSH_THEME=“robbyrussell” to ZSH_THEME=“clean” #CASE_SENSITIVE=“true” to CASE_SENSITIVE=“false”

-get neofetch working, nano .zshrc and add the following two lines
+To show the machine-identification banner, add the following two lines to `.zshrc`:

 clear
 neofetch